Bonds

 The initial investment in a bond fund, on the other hand, is typically much smaller than purchasing an individual issue, but with that lower price of admission actually comes greater diversity.
 A bond fund, which typically holds hundreds of different issues with different maturities, will inevitably offer greater protection against non-payment of interest and outright default than most individual investors could achieve on their own.

 In addition to the advantage of diversity, open-ended bond mutual funds also have greater liquidity than individual issues.
 Redeeming shares in a bond fund is much easier than selling an individual bond.
-And investors who do not need cash flow benefit from bond funds because dividends are reinvested automatically.
+And investors who do not need cash flow benefit from bond funds because dividends can be reinvested automatically.

 Should junk, or hi-yield bonds be in your portfolio?